 Joel Geismar is a chef and the founder of El Camion and Garage à Manger, located in Ixelles.
 For his creation, he made the surprising decision to use speculoos in a savory recipe and create his own version of a classic French dish: blood sausage and apple compote.
 The result?
 A harmonious and subtle flavor combination where the taste of speculoos really enhances the dish.

 Basque blood sausage with Espelette pepper, Dandoy speculoos and pickled apple

-Basque blood sausage with Espelette pepper (from the delicatessen, we used the brand Christian Parra)
+- Basque blood sausage with Espelette pepper (we used the brand Christian Parra)

 To pickle the apples, combine vinegar, sugar, apple juice and spices in a saucepan and bring to a boil then remove from heat.
 Add apples and infuse for a few hours.

 Cut blood sausage into thick slices.
 Coat with egg whites and oil then with the Dandoy speculoos powder mixed with sourdough breadcrumbs.

 Cook blood sausage slices in a nonstick frying pan on medium heat, about 2 minutes for each side.